mikeygough/discogskiii-django/README.md

     | 200     | 1          |               |
     | 100     | 1          |               |

-* DONE - Artist Releases Dashboard
+* __DONE__ - Artist Releases Dashboard
-* DONE - User Watchlist
+* __DONE__ - User Watchlist
+* __DONE__ - Tailwind CSS Styling
-* Subscribe to market...
-I see this as a kind of challenge feature because I'm really not sure how to build it.
+* __Subscribe to Market__ - I see this as a kind of challenge feature because I'm really not sure how to build it.
 I'd like a user to be able to subscribe to a market and receive updates when that market changes.
 I.E. a new offer is placed in the market.
+I think that [Django has their own email service](https://docs.djangoproject.com/en/4.2/topics/email/).
+* __Market Statistics__ - See new listings, order books with the highest price, lowest price, most orders, etc.
+* __React Components__ - Implement at least one React component!
+But I might kick this down the road since it may be more beneficial to finish my React course before I start slinging around sloppy code.

 <br>